SwissDataScienceCenter/renku/docs/developer/services/services_architecture.rst

 and reenact previously executed data processing chains.

-The Renku platform consists of several off-the-shelf components from the software engineering and data science software stacks as well as customized or newly developed services.
+The Renku platform consists of several off-the-shelf components from the software engineering and data science software stacks, as well as customized or newly developed services.
 The services communicate among each other through a combination of REST APIs and event queues.
 The deployment is orchestrated on Kubernetes through the use of Helm charts.
 Because of the micro-service